 Again, when you are celebrating an achievement at a local café your focus should be on ‘brotherly kindness’ not on taking the next mountain for Christ.

 3. Establish Boundaries

-Work out the boundaries of friendship and work relationship.
+Work out the boundaries of friendship and work relationships.

 Don’t allow staff to get so familiar with you that they can disrespect your authority as their boss.